 - See appendix for detailed rationale. - A good pedagogy test puts teeth in states' professional standards.

-Research citations to support this goal are available at www.nctq.org/stpy/citations.
+► Research citations to support this goal are available at www.nctq.org/stpy/citations.

-Area 1: Goal G Kentucky Analysis
+Area 1: Goal G Michigan Analysis

-Kentucky requires new teachers to pass a popular pedagogy test from the Praxis series in order to attain licensure.
+Michigan does not currently require new teachers to pass a pedagogy test in order to attain licensure.